 Currently, model-predicted design values for 2025, the statutory "serious" area attainment year, are well above 12.0 μg/m at multiple monitors (see Chapter 5, Table 5-4).
 This scenario reflects baseline emissions with adopted regulations and programs by South Coast AQMD and CARB.
 Another scenario, presented in Chapter 5, is also considered.
 In this scenario, emission reductions from recently adopted regulations not yet in the baseline are considered.
 Even with those additional reductions, attainment by 2025 is impractical.
-It is impractical and infeasible to implement additional reductions beyond already adopted regulations.
+It is impractical and infeasible to implement additional reductions beyond already adopted regulations by December 31, 2024, given the amount of time needed to adopt and implement rules and regulations.
 The control strategy also requires that South Coast AQMD undertake multiple rulemakings, each with its own extensive public process.
 The proposed attainment year, 2030, reflects the challenges and complexities associated with this plan while balancing expeditious attainment and the time needed to adopt a SIP revision, develop rules, and achieve emission reductions.